 Why buy this fridge:

 - This fridge also comes with a Deodorising filter to eliminate any unpleasant odours.
-If you need more fridge space, and you can easily convert the top mount freezer into a fridge.
+If you need more refrigerator space, and you can easily convert the top mount freezer into a fridge.

 - There is also a power freeze and power cool option for you to quickly chill your items in time for a party.

 - I especially like this model because it looks sleek and comes at an affordable price.
-This is the fridge I bought for my mother’s place.
+This is the refrigerator I bought for my mother’s place.

 If you want a smaller capacity, check out, Samsung RT38K503ADX 384L Twin Cooling Plus™ Top Mount Freezer, 3 Ticks Energy Rating